 The aircraft crashed at the summit of Todd Intake Moor at Crookstaff Hill, "Hagg House Moor" is widely quoted as the location but this reference probably relates to the location being the moorland above Hagg House.
 The RAF did a good job of clearing the site and probably what did remain has all but gone in later years.
 The area is within the Nawton Tower Estate and is well managed for grouse shooting.

 Lancaster W4233 was built to contract B69274/40 by A.V.Roe Ltd in Manchester and was delivered directly to 61 Squadron at Syerston on 19th September 1942.
-The AM Form 78 states the aircraft was Cat.E/FB (Missing) on 14th October 1942 and it was not officially reported as "found" on the movement card.
+The AM Form 78 states the aircraft had a Cat.E/FB (Missing) damage assessment made against it on 14th October 1942 and it was not officially reported as "found" on the movement card.
 The aircraft was struck off charge on 14th October 1942 with total flying time of 47.25 hours.

-Navigator - F/O Leonard Charles Robert Leach RCAF (J/7227), aged 21, of Dryden, Ontario, Canada.
+Navigator - F/O Leonard Charles Robert Leach RCAF (J/7227), aged 21.
 Buried Milland Churchyard, Sussex.

 Flight Engineer - Sgt Harry Scattergood RAF (542849).
 Injured.

-Wireless Operator / Air Gunner - Sgt Lawrence Sidney James Hamblett RAFVR (1187564), of Hove, Brighton and Hove, Sussex.
+Wireless Operator / Air Gunner - Sgt Lawrence Sidney James Hamblett RAFVR (1187564).
 Injured.

 Mid Upper Gunner - Sgt Ernest Charles Hawkins RAFVR (1315038).
 Injured.

-Leonard Leach and his gravestone in Milland, Sussex.
-He was born in Osaquan, Ontario, Canada on 11th November 1920 which was a sawmill community.
-He was the son of Charles and Hilda Annie (nee Weston) Leach.
+Leonard Leach was born at the small sawmilling community of Osaquan, Ontario, Canada on 11th November 1920 and was the son of Charles and Hilda Annie (nee Weston) Leach.
 His father had fought in the First World War.
-The sawmill community disbanded in the early 1930's and he and his family moved to Dryden where he finished his schooling and later was worked in a bank when he enlisted into the RCAF in October 1940 in Fort William, Ontario.
-He completed his basic training in Canada and was awarded his observer's half-wings on 2nd August 1941 and was then granted a commission to the rank of P/O on 1st September 1941.
+The sawmill community disbanded in the early 1930's and he and his family moved to Dryden where he finished his schooling.
+He later was worked in a bank at the time he enlisted into the RCAF in October 1940 in Fort William, Ontario.
+He completed his basic training in Canada and was awarded his observer's half-wings on 2nd August 1941.
+He was then granted a commission to the rank of P/O on 1st September 1941.
 He was posted overseas in December 1941 and continued his training at 9 (O)AFO beginning 10th March 1942 and 16 OTU beginning 4th May 1942.
 He was then posted to 61 Squadron on 11th July 1942.
 His hometown newspaper, the Dryden Observer, made mention on 7th August 1942 that on 3rd August 1942 he took part in a raid over Dusseldorf.
 "All of the nine Canadians were pleased with results and expressed joy in being able to make the trip over Germany" it stated, and "Of almost an hour's duration, the attack ruined about half of the munitions-making city" says the report.
 He may also have spent a short period of attachment to 44 CU, which was 44 Squadron's conversion training unit.
 While at 61 Squadron he had become the regular navigator of S/Ldr Peter Casement DSO DFC & Bar (44188).
 Leonard Leach's uncle Mr L C Weston lived in Liss, Hampshire, England and is probably why his grave is in nearby Millard Churchyard, Sussex.

 The only piece of aircraft found on my first trip to Hagg House Moor and possibly not from the Lancaster at all!
 This piece was some four feet long and could not have been wind-blown.
 Parts of the nearby Wellington are known to have been scattered and carried far and wide to patch up stone walls, this piece is probably one of those that may have been dropped en route to such a wall.
-As of July 2007 this piece had gone.
+On a return to the area in July 2007 this piece was noted to have gone.

 A collection of tiny fragments found on the surface when I visited in October 2009.